Understanding Weinstein’s charges and potential punishment

 If the jury decides Weinstein didn't rape Sciorra, then it can't find Weinstein guilty of either predatory sexual assault count.

-If jurors acquit Weinstein of the second predatory sexual assault count because it they don't feel it was a first-degree rape, they can still consider a third-degree rape charge involving the woman.
+If jurors acquit Weinstein of the second predatory sexual assault count because they don’t feel it was a first-degree rape, they must find him not guilty of that charge but can still consider a separate third-degree rape charge involving the woman.

 Weinstein maintains the encounters were consensual.
 His lawyer said that the allegations are “regret renamed as rape."
 The defense grilled Haleyi and the 2013 accuser about meetings they had with Weinstein after the alleged assaults and highlighted friendly, flirtatious emails they sent him.